ibrahimsaleem/ML-DDOS-Detection-Project/README.md

 # ML-DDOS-Detection-Project

 A machine learning-based approach for detecting Distributed Denial of Service (DDoS) attacks.
-This repository is developed for the **Data Science for Cybersecurity** course as a group project by **Team OLlampians**.
+This repository is developed for the **Data Science for Cybersecurity** course as a group project by **Team Olympians**.

 ---